Canon Rebel vs Sony RX100 VI

 It is notable that the Rebel has a hotshoe, while the RX100 VI does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-The RX100 VI is a recent model that features in the current product line-up of Sony.
-In contrast, the Rebel has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the Rebel was succeeded by the Canon XT.
+Both the Rebel and the RX100 VI have been discontinued, but can regularly be found used on eBay.
+The Rebel was replaced by the Canon XT, while the RX100 VI was followed by the Sony RX100 VII.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So how do things add up?
 Is the Canon Rebel better than the Sony RX100 VI or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.